CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.3 data backup concept.md

 #### CON.3.A8 Function Tests and Recoverability Check [IT Operations]

-It SHOULD be tested on a regular basis, whether the data backup works as desired and, above all, whether backed up data can be played back easily and in a reasonable amount of time.
+It SHOULD be tested on a regular basis, whether the data backup works as desired and, above all, whether backed up data can be reproduced easily and in a reasonable amount of time.

 #### CON.3.A9 Requirements for online data backup [Head of IT, IT operation]